 Organic traffic should be the number one priority and be given more attention than any other traffic source.
 Performing search engine optimization (SEO) can help drive organic traffic to your website.
-SEO can easily be divided in to two parts, on-page and off page.
+SEO can easily be divided in to two parts, on-page and off page SEO.
 On-page SEO includes the activities you do on your website in order to improve search engine rankings.

-Why you need to do On-Page SEO
+Why you need to do on-page SEO?

-Search engines consider over 200 factors when ranking websites in search results they are generally more interested in Relevancy, Quality Content, User experience, Site speed, Multiple device support, Authority and Trust.
+Search engines consider over 200 factors when ranking websites in search results, they are generally more interested in Relevancy, Quality Content, User experience, Site speed, Multiple device support, Authority and Trust.
 Out of these only authority and trust are 2 factors that need optimizations off site.
 The rest can be done on site and fall under on-page SEO.

 Building a strong website structure that is easy to navigate combined with a fast page speeds and great user experiences will help search engines index your website faster.
 On-page SEO will help improve your search rankings.
 If you are not getting organic traffic to your website you are losing out on a great free source of traffic.